 When the screen slides, it feels like a bump on the user conversion path.
 In case such layout issues persist, the customer will very likely leave.

 When social share buttons are out of place, it looks strange and makes users distrust your company.
 Moreover, they may accidentally click on one of the buttons and open their social media account.
-It’s absolutely annoying.
+It’s annoying.

-We’ve provided just some of the poor usability examples caused by layout issues.
+Bad user experience examples.
+Bread crumbs overlap the title because of the broken layout, and the article doesn’t start below the main picture.
+We’ve provided just some of the poor user experience examples caused by layout issues.
 Nevertheless, they have one thing in common.
 The website looks strange and is inconvenient to use.
 In case you notice similar UX problems, immediately fix them.

 A website button is a way to sign an agreement between a business owner and a customer.
 By clicking it, users state that they want to buy a product.